maurer2/html-newsletters-and-mjml/slides/slides.md

 ```

 * Similar to columns in grid systems like Bootstrap or Foundation
-* Must be a direct child of a section
+* Must be a direct children of sections
 * Cannot contain other columns or sections
 * Fill up row automatically, e.g. 1 column 100% width, 2 columns 50% width etc.
 * Columns become stacked on small viewports